davidAlvarez24913/ScrapPdfCovidEcuador/README.md

 # ScrapPdfCovidEcuador
-Notebook python with code to extract text form imphorapihics
+Notebook python with code to extract text form imphographics